Inpatient rotations take place in a wide variety of hospitals:

 Two residents and Two Interns cover up to 20 patients.
 The nature of this services means there is always ample patient care experience and back-up/support to go around.
 Intern and Resident pairs divide into Scarlet and Grey sub-teams, in recognition of OSU pride.

-Our call structure is designed to provide outstanding patient care and give residents the rest they need to stay sharp and focused on their important work and to continue to read about their patients, while adhering to the new ACGME work hour restrictions.
-Recently we have adopted a new call structure with interns and residents not taking overnight call on any service.
-Rather, we have extended our night team system to encompass the weekends.
+Our call structure is designed to provide outstanding patient care and give residents the rest they need to stay sharp and focused on their important work and to continue to read about their patients, while adhering to the ACGME work hour restrictions.
+We have a call structure with interns and residents not taking overnight call on any service.
 Interns and residents rotate on a night team that works from 6pm to 7am, Sunday through Thursday.
 We have interns and residents on consults and clinic blocks who work one weekend of night float on Friday and Saturday nights.
 Interns and residents on inpatient services still take call on the weekends, but instead work from 7am to 6pm, when the night team arrives.